 5. Make mind maps

 Make mind maps.
 Mind maps are basically colorful schemes of words / concepts that are interconnected.
-They can be used for both grammar or vocabulary.
+They can be used for both grammar and vocabulary.

 Write just one word or topic and start brainstorming.
 Add all the words that come to mind.
 If you don’t know anything, do a little research first and then arrange your findings like this: